Home > Sylvania > Cultural setting >

 The Forest Service initially did not believe that Sylvania would qualify for wilderness status because of the roads, buildings, and other facilities.
 However, in the 1980’s the Forest Service studied Sylvania under the Federal RARE II process and ultimately recommended to Congress its designation as a Federal Wilderness.
 In 1987, more than 18,000 acres of Sylvania was designated by Congress as Wilderness (Michigan Wilderness Act of 1987).
 Over the next several years, the remnants of remaining buildings were removed, some campsites were closed (to provide more space between sites), and campsite and trail amenities (outhouses, picnic tables, most signs) were removed, in order to manage the area in conformance with wilderness regulations.

-The wilderness boundary for Sylvania was drawn so as to cross the water at the north end Entrance to the wildernessof Crooked Lake, one of the larger lakes in Sylvania.
+The wilderness boundary for Sylvania was drawn so as to cross the water at the north end of Crooked Lake, one of the larger lakes in Sylvania.
 The entire lake could not be included within the wilderness, as there were several private properties (homes, cottages, and a resort) on the north bay of the lake.
 Therefore, the north bay of Crooked Lake is outside the wilderness, while the rest of the lake is within wilderness.
 Some of the private property owners on the north bay claimed historic use of boats with gas motors on the entire lake, and wished to continue this use even after wilderness designation.
 The Wilderness Act of 1964 generally prohibits the use of motorized equipment, including motorboats, but allows for the continuation of some pre-existing uses, subject to such restrictions as the Secretary of Agriculture deems desirable.
 The Act also directs each agency administering a wilderness to preserve its wilderness character.

 Entrance to the wilderness portion of Crooked Lake